Frequently asked questions

 This can be something as simple as using a few tickets of your choice in an existing train ticket edition or something completely bespoke.

-Please use the contact form or online chat and I'd be only too happy to discuss brining your ideas to fruition.
+Please use the contact form or online chat to discuss your ideas and if they excite me I'd be only too happy to discuss brining them to fruition.

 This material should not be confused with styrene or other acrylic sheeting you might find in frames from a certain Swedish furniture store and the like.
 PLEXIGLAS® is largely UV resistant, this means it is perfectly clear and will remain perfectly clear and conforms to all BSI safety standards.
 It is also tough and shatter resistant and therefore won't break and damage your artwork, either in transit or an act of clumsiness in your own home.
 (We've all done it!)